Purdue-CS193/homework-0-dglabai-cs193-submissions/index.md

+# Daniel Glabai's First CS193 Homework

+My favourite things about CS 193:
+- I don't really like CS 193
+- But regardless here's a bulleted list to show you I know how to make one

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.